huggingface/education-toolkit/README.md

 Now comes the fun part - translating the text in the `md` and `ipynb` files!

-> 🙋 If you'd like others to help you with the translation, you can either [open an issue](https://github.com/huggingface/education-toolkit/issues) or tag @lewtun on Twitter to gain some visibility.
+> 🙋 If you'd like others to help you with the translation, you can either [open an issue](https://github.com/huggingface/education-toolkit/issues) or tag @[LepercqViolette](https://twitter.com/LepercqViolette) on Twitter to gain some visibility.

-## 🙌 Acknowledgements

-The structure of this repo and README are inspired by the wonderful [Advanced NLP with spaCy](https://github.com/ines/spacy-course) course and the [Hugging Face](https://github.com/huggingface/course) course.

 <aside>
 ✉️ If you have any questions, please contact violette@huggingface.co!